i. A pullback is a short period of price retracement.

 What are pullbacks?

 When the price is in a trend, it will never move up or down in a straight line all the time.
 There will be instances where it moves away from the trend.
+These are minor price moves, and it's what we know as pullbacks.

 If you open any price chart of any currency pair and observe trends, you will see that price often moves along the trend and has a minor move against the trend from time to time.